• Tasmania

 North-West-Wine-Region-Tasmania-Watt-Wines-Thumbnail

-The North West wine region is 1 hour north-west of Launceston around the town of Devonport and is the newest wine region in the state.
+The North West wine region is one hour north-west of Launceston, around the town of Devonport, and is the newest wine region in the state.

 Tamar-Valley-Wine-Region-Tasmania-Watt-Wines-Thumbnail

-The Tamar Valley, located around Launceston, is the states oldest wine-growing area and a place where premium cool climate wines and award-winning restaurants go hand in hand.
+The Tamar Valley, located around Launceston, is the state’s oldest wine-growing area.
+It is a place where premium cool-climate wines and award-winning restaurants coexist.

 Pipers-River-Wine-Region-Tasmania-Watt-Wines-Thumbnail